I didn’t find this book at ROLI, but Matthew Syed’s everywhere these days and this one looked like it might be worth a glance.

 Lesson two: depersonalise this information, and don’t use it to shame people.
 The fear of shame leads to the deliberate concealment of errors, so everybody loses opportunities to learn.
 Humans are fallible under stress, and the first duty of a crash investigator is to improve flight safety.
 Before critical failures, there are near-misses, and people must be allowed to report and challenge these without fear.
 The exemplary attitude in aviation allows mechanical problems to be caught at an early stage.
 Best practice is also improved in the cockpit.
 In-flight checklists control the narrowing of a pilot’s concentration under stress; improved human factors fix problems with the flying controls; Crew Resource Management addresses the psychological difficulties of cockpit hierarchy.
 This is why, as we know, civil aviation becomes safer even as aircraft become more complicated.

 Lesson three: learn by building, make marginal gains, iterate often, create theories and try to falsify them.
 Syed summarises with unusual concision, ‘If I want to be a great musician, I must first play a lot of bad music.
 If I want to become a great tennis player, I must first lose lots of tennis games.
 If I want to become a top commercial architect known for energy-efficient, minimalist designs, I must first design inefficient, clunky buildings.’
-Prepare to produce a lot of dross on the road to success.
-All performers are poor at first; nobody gets great without a lot of practice.
-Solicit feedback from customers at a really early stage, when you’re still a bit embarrassed by your product: you’ll learn if you’re doing a really great job designing the wrong thing.
+Nobody gets great without a lot of practice.
+If you’re a product company, solicit feedback from customers at a really early stage, while you’re a bit embarrassed by your offering: you’ll learn if you’re doing a really great job designing the wrong thing.

-Had Syed been a scientist — had he taken his own advice — he would have seen this story as more than a battle between practices.
-Both teams’ methods are in alignment with scientific best practice: each collected data and analysed it and approached a truth.
-Some physicists were attempting to develop a theory that solves the general case and failed.
-Some biologists set out to attack the specific case and succeeded.
-My conclusions are:
+Had Syed been a scientist — had he taken his own advice — he would have seen this story as more than a battle between schools of philosophy.
+Both teams’ methods are in alignment with best practice: each collected data, analysed it dispassionately, and thus approached the truth.
+One school attempted to find a theory to solve the general case, realised that their best guesses were false, and conceded defeat.
+The other school set out to attack a specific case — a smaller problem — and succeeded.
+My conclusions would be:

 - Failure informed the approach that led to success, as it often does.
 Failure’s a great teacher, but a slow and expensive one.

-So Unilever have a brilliant nozzle, and the method that produced it, but they’ll never know why it works or whether there’s an even better one.
-The only way to double its capacity or change the formula of their fluid is to make a hundred more prototypes.
+Unilever have a brilliant nozzle, and the method that produced it, but they’ll never know why, or whether there’s one they missed that produces three times as much powder.
+Every time they want to increase flow through the nozzle or reformulate their detergent, they’ll have to make a hundred more prototypes.

 Lesson four: understand and eliminate cognitive dissonance.
 Resist the temptation to spin failure as a success, or deny that something went wrong.
 Accept such failures as an opportunity to learn and improve.

-If you’re involved in a technical discipline, you’re already a servant of hard physical truths, and no amount of post-event rationalisation excuses a non-working prototype.
-(Although, if you’re building Mars landers for the European Space Agency, it seems you can crash-land as many as you like, act as though you succeeded, and continue to get funding, but I’m talking about real jobs.)
+If you’re involved in a technical discipline, you’re already a servant of hard physical truths.
+No amount of post-event rationalisation will excuse a prototype that is not fit for sale.
+(Although, if you’re building Mars landers for the European Space Agency, it seems you can crash-land at every attempt, act as though you succeeded, and continue to get funding, but I’m talking about real jobs.)

-An external perspective of scientific method will help a wider audience to understand it.
-There are certainly pickings in this book for technical readers too, but it’s principally for an audience who don’t get, or even seek, the same class of feedback from their work that a technologist will.
+An external perspective of scientific method may help a wider audience to discover it.
+There are certainly pickings in this book for technical readers, but it’s principally for an audience who don’t get, or even seek, the same class of feedback from their work that the technologist must.
 Recommend it to your boss.
 Next time you have a corridor conversation, though, remember that ‘closed-loop’ is open-loop, ‘open-loop’ is closed-loop, and ‘black-box’ means collecting and responding to data.
 Or ‘science’.